Transgender rights in Australia: 19th century

-Edward de Lacy Evans (1830-1901) was a servant, blacksmith, and coal miner who publicly identified as male for the majority of his life, was registered as the father of his son, and referred to as "Dadds" and "Uncle" by his family members.
+Edward de Lacy Evans (1830–1901) was a servant, blacksmith, and coal miner who publicly identified as male for the majority of his life, was registered as the father of his son, and referred to as "Dadds" and "Uncle" by his family members.
 He was inducted into various mental health asylums, such as Kew Lunatic Asylum, in attempts to "cure" his male identity.
 Evans made international news in 1879 when it was discovered he was assigned female at birth.
-The following year, he made his identity publicly known, such as by performing in the Melbourne Waxworks under the tagline ‘The Wonderful Male Impersonator', or in Sydney as 'The Man-Woman Mystery'.
+The following year, he made his identity publicly known, such as by performing in the Melbourne Waxworks under the tagline 'The Wonderful Male Impersonator', or in Sydney as 'The Man-Woman Mystery'.

 20th century

 Following the widespread newspaper reports of the successful sex change operations of Christine Jorgensen in December 1952 and Roberta Cowell in March 1954, the first reported case of an Australian undertaking a sex change operation was an ex-RAAF Staff Sergeant Robert James Brooks in February 1956.

 In 1975, the Gender Dysphoria Clinic at Queen Victoria Hospital, Melbourne was established by Trudy Kennedy and Herbert Bower.
 The clinic later moved in the Monash Medical Centre in 1989 and closed surgeries in 2009; however, it continues to provide mental health assessments and referrals as the Monash Health Gender Clinic.

-In 1979 Australia's first transgender rights and advocacy organisations were established, the Melbourne-based Victorian Transsexual Coalition and the Victorian Transsexual Association; these were followed in 1981 by the Sydney-based Australian Transsexual Association, which included prominent activist, academic and author Roberta Perkins.
+In 1979 Australia's first transgender rights and advocacy organisations were established, the Melbourne-based Victorian Transsexual Coalition and the Victorian Transsexual Association; these were followed in 1981 by the Sydney-based Australian Transsexual Association, which was founded by Noelena Tame and whose membership included prominent activist, academic and author Roberta Perkins.

 In 1987, Estelle Asmodelle became possibly Australia's first legally recognized post operative transgender person with the Births, Deaths and Marriages Department of New South Wales, and her transition helped gain recognition for transgender people in Australia.
 This was the first time in Australian legal history that a transgender Australian was permitted to change their birth certificate to a different sex.
 Soon afterwards the passport laws also changed to allow the sex on passports to be changed.

 In 2012, Rebekah Robertson, when she was desperately searching for information that would help her to support her child Georgie, set out to establish the charity Transcend Australia.